tommwa/sc2barcodewho/README.md

 # sc2BarcodeWho

-#### This is an early release for early testing, don't expect it to have a high accuracy or be bug free yet.
+#### This is an early release for early testing, don't expect it to have a very high accuracy or be bug free yet.
 Also, you will probably need to start over and re-load all of your replays in future improved versions if you choose to use this early version.

 sc2BarcodeWho is a tool to identify who barcodes are in the game StarCraft 2.
 This tool is designed for pro players since they have thousands of games,